alexandrefelipemuller/googleplay_ML_analytics/README.md

 # The dataset

-The dataset is composed in portuguese comments in GooglePlay for banking applications
+The dataset is composed in portuguese comments/reviews in GooglePlay for banking applications

 | Aplication  | Filename | # of comments      |  Classified category A | Classified Category B |
 |-------------|:--------:|:------------------:|:----------------------:|:---------------------:|